cryptpad/documentation/user_guide/apps/poll.rst

 groups of people who trust each other, for example to decide on a meeting date/time.

-It is not suited for polling a large number of people, or for situation where the security of the votes is paramount.
+It is not suited for polling a large number of people, or for situations where the security of the votes is paramount.
 To cast a vote, each user must have edit rights to the document.
 This enables each participant to **modify and/or delete answers from other participants**.